davidenq/coditor/README.md

 ### Add a new theme (for each tabs)

-1. See literal 1 of Switch to another theme.
+1. See literal 1 to switch to another theme.
 You must import each themes that you want to use.

-2. You must specified for each props the theme that you want to use. (see props for coditor)
+2. You must specify for each props the theme that you want to use. (see props for coditor)

 ### Add libraries for each programming languages

-1. Into `main.js` inside the `src` folder you must import each library that coditor should be supported.
+1. Into `main.js` inside the `src` folder you must import each library that coditor should be support.
 See [here](https://codemirror.net/mode/index.html) all modes that support codemirror.
 For example:

  - Example 1: Add support for c, c++ and c# s